Sergiusz Piasecki: Ambiguities

 In the monograph about his life, work and legend, researcher Krzysztof Polechoński noted that most available data about Piasecki's whereabouts often do not correspond to reality, not to mention the claims made by the writer himself.
 Perhaps the discrepancies came from his work as intelligence agent, but there is no way to confirm many of his personal stories.
 Piasecki's addresses in Vilnius are not available and neither are the registers of houses in which he lived.
 His personal documents in possession of Piasecki's son: such as the copy of a marriage certificate with Jadwiga Waszkiewicz or the birth certificate of his son Władysław Tomaszewicz are falsifications, as revealed by Polechoński himself after a search performed in Vilnius archives.
 It is not possible to say whether his evacuation card is authentic.
 There is no photo of him in the prisoners' photo archives of Łukiszki penitentiary.
 There is no proof of his residency amongst the Vilnius city dwellers.
 He might have stayed in a hotel.

-Self-generated legend

-Sławomir Andruszkiewicz noted, that Piasecki boasted in "The Tower of Babel" about his many false papers, thus making it difficult even for himself to pull out the correct one every time.
-The researchers are unable to prove any of his family names, surnames and pseudonyms used during the war.
-It is impossible to explain, said Andruszkiewicz, why so many of his official statements contain made up facts.
-It is not known what underground organizations Piasecki belonged to as there is no proof of any.